-The Training Director will then forward this request to JoAnn Kanegae, Administrative Assistant, as she will assist you in tracking your leave time.
+You need to request any leave time in advance by emailing the Training Director (Angela Enno, Ph.D.) and cc'ing JoAnn Kanegae, Administrative Assistant, as JoAnn she will assist you in tracking your leave time.
 The only information required is the day you will be taking leave, the number of hours of leave that you will use, and the type of leave you will be using.
 You do not need to state why you are taking leave.
-Once approved, you are responsible for marking yourself out in Titanium and for managing your client schedule, so that clinical needs of clients can be covered in your absence.
+Once approved, you are responsible for marking yourself out in Titanium/Medicat and for managing your client schedule, so that clinical needs of clients can be covered in your absence.
 You have the following vacation/professional development/sick leave:

-15 days Vacation
+- 15 days Vacation

-3 days Professional Development (e.g., meet with your dissertation committee; final defense of your dissertation; attend a professional conference; interview for jobs)
+- 3 days Professional Development (e.g., meet with your dissertation committee; final defense of your dissertation; attend a professional conference; interview for jobs)

-2 days Personal Preference
+- 2 days Personal Preference